FREQUENTLY ASKED QUESTIONS

 The birth father may choose not to sign the papers and in doing so his parental rights are terminated by default if he does nothing more in the matter.

 It is our desire to work with known birth fathers who want to be a part of the adoption process.
 If a birth father chooses to sign the legal document, he can receive letters and pictures from the adoptive family just as the birth mother will.

 FILES, RECORDS, ETC.

 What exactly do the agency’s files on the birth mother contain?

-Birth mother files contain intake information on her social, genetic, educational and medical history as well as medical records from delivery, legal papers, correspondence and caseworker notes.
+Birth mother files contain information on her social, genetic, educational and medical history as well as medical records from delivery, legal papers, correspondence and caseworker notes.